 When you read manufacturers’ descriptions or headlamp reviews there are a few common terms and specifications that you’ll come across.

-Quoted in lumens, this figure gives you a rough guide for brightness comparison.
-The higher the number, the more light the headlamp delivers.
+- Brightness Quoted in lumens, this figure gives you a rough guide for brightness comparison.
+The higher the number, the more light it delivers.

-Some headlamps will have an adjustable focus ring to change the beam type from spot to flood.
-A lot of the best headlamps have dispensed with the focus ring and rely on 2 or 3 separate LEDs for different illumination distances and angles.
+- Adjustable focus Some headlamps will have an adjustable focus ring to change the beam type from spot to flood.
+A lot of the best torches have dispensed with the focus ring and rely on 2 or 3 separate LEDs for different illumination distances and angles.

-Indicates the level of water resistance of the headlamp.
+- IPX rating Indicates the level of water resistance of body and casing.

-While you do get general-use headlamps, it’s worth buying one that has the features you need for your specific activity.
+While you do get general-use head torches, it’s worth buying one that has the features you need for your specific activity.
 If you’re going to be trail running then low weight and a secure, comfortable strap will be more important than a myriad of functions or adjustable focus.

 For alpine use or spelunking, durability is going to be crucial.
 Will you be using it around the camp, night trekking or both?